What are castles?

 - Colour in pictures, play spot the difference and more in Skipton Castle

-- Make a cardboard sword, a cardboard shield and design your own heraldric coat of arms with English Heritage's guides
+- Make a cardboard sword, a cardboard shield, a cardboard helmet and design your own heraldric coat of arms with English Heritage's guides

 - Make your own medieval castle model (and the right accessories to go with it, a medieval hat and coat of arms) with step-by-step instructions and a video tutorial from Hobbycraft